natcap/invest.users-guide/source/fisheries.rst

 .. math:: { P }_{ a,s,x }={ S }_{ a,s,x }\frac { 1-{ { S }_{ a,s,x } }^{ { D }_{ a }-1 } }{ 1-{{ S }_{ a,s,x }}^{ { D }_{ a } } }

+.. _recruitment-label:

 Recruitment
 ^^^^^^^^^^^
 Recruitment (i.e. the production of offspring) can be modeled in one of four different ways.
-The Beverton-Holt and Ricker functions assume different forms of density-dependence in the recruitment function (i.e. the number of offspring per adult decreases as adult abundance or biomass increases).
-The Fecundity function assumes a constant reproductive rate for adults (i.e. no density dependence).
-The Fixed function assumes that recruitment is constant and not dependent on the number of adults.
+The `Beverton-Holt`_ and `Ricker`_ functions assume different forms of density-dependence in the recruitment function (i.e. the number of offspring per adult decreases as adult abundance or biomass increases).
+The `Fecundity`_ function assumes a constant reproductive rate for adults (i.e. no density dependence).
+The `Fixed Recruitment`_ function assumes that recruitment is constant and not dependent on the number of adults.
 The parameterization of each function is shown below.
 See the `Guidance`_ section for advice on choosing and parameterizing the recruitment function.

-**Beverton-Holt**
+Beverton-Holt
+"""""""""""""

     .. math:: { Rec }_{ s,x,t }=\frac { { LarvalDispersal }_{ x } }{ SexSpecific } \cdot \frac { \left( \alpha \cdot { Sp }_{ t } \right)  }{ \left( \beta +{ Sp }_{ t } \right) }

-**Ricker**
+Ricker
+""""""

     .. math:: { Rec }_{ s,x,t }=\frac { { LarvalDispersal }_{ x } }{ SexSpecific } \cdot \left( \alpha \cdot { Sp }_{ t }\cdot { e }^{ -\beta \cdot { Sp }_{ t } } \right)

-**Fecundity**
+Fecundity
+"""""""""

     .. math:: { Rec }_{ s,x,t }=\frac { { LarvalDispersal }_{ x } }{ SexSpecific } \cdot \left( \sum _{ a,s,x }^{  }{ { N }_{ a,s,x,t-1 }{ Maturity }_{ a,s }{ Fecundity }_{ a,s } }  \right)

-**Fixed Recruitment**
+Fixed Recruitment
+"""""""""""""""""

     .. math:: { Rec }_{ s,x }=\frac { { LarvalDispersal }_{ x } }{ SexSpecific } \cdot Recruitment